Geekman

 Why Chrome uses a lot of RAM?

-This is the technical part, but we’ll keep it as simple as possible.
+This is the technical part, but we’ll keep it simple.
 Well, imagine a scenario where you use your smartphone.
 You can run several apps in the background, depending on the RAM of your phone.
-You can browse social media and minimize and play music on Spotify.
+You can browse social media, minimize, and play music on Spotify.
 You can check your emails and browse through web pages.
-Now, at some point, you will face a bit of lag which is caused due to a lot of apps running in the background.
+Now, at some point, you will face a bit of lag, which is caused by a lot of apps running in the background.

 Do note that a lot of stuff is happening behind the scenes here.
-For starters, Chrome’s pre-rerendering feature can cause higher memory usage, but on the bright side, it makes your web pages load faster.
-Also, note that more tabs and extensions you have installed result in more memory usage.
-So, it is recommended only to keep the extensions you use daily.
+For starters, Chrome’s pre-rendering feature can cause higher memory usage, but on the bright side, it makes your web pages load faster.
+Also, note that the more tabs and extensions you have installed, the more memory usage you will have.
+So, it is recommended that you keep only the extensions you use daily.
 Let us quickly jump into how to limit Google Chrome memory usage and free up RAM, shall we?

 How to limit Google Chrome memory usage and free up RAM